DigitalOctet/lab-netstack-premium/docs/lab1.md

               ns0
 ```

 My device manager only stores the names of devices that have MAC addresses, since we are implementing Ethernet II.
 File `src/tests/lab1-link-layer/detectNIC.cpp` lists all those network interfaces.
-If I run `detectNIC` and `ifconfig` in ns3,
-the result is as follows:
+If I run `detectNIC` and `ifconfig` in ns3, the result is as follows:
 ![Detect Network Interface](../checkpoints/lab1-link-layer/detectNIC.png)
-We can see it shows correct network interfaces, except that it has an
-extra loopback interface.
+We can see it shows correct network interfaces, except that it has an extra loopback interface.

 ## Checkpoint 2 (CP2)

 `src/tests/lab1-link-layer/send_frame.cpp` is used for sending frames and `src/tests/lab1-link-layer/receive_frame.cpp` is used for receiving frames.
+They will finally call `Device::sendFrame` and `Device::capNext` seperately. `Device::sendFrame` uses `pcap_sendpacket` to inject frames and `Device::capNext` uses `pcap_next` to capture frames.

 I ran `receive_frame` in ns2 and waited for frames at veth2-1.
 Then I ran `send_frame` and sent 20 frames from veth1-2.
 All 20 frames were received and the contents were correct.

 ![frame in shell](../checkpoints/lab1-link-layer/frames.png)